 Florida Wills & Trusts: What They Are and Why You Should Get One

-Putting a will or trust in place is an important step in Miami estate planning, especially if you are a parent.
+Putting a will or trust in place is an important step in estate planning, especially if you are a parent living in Miami.
 A will is a document that outlines your wishes for how your property should be distributed after you die.
 A trust is a legal entity that can hold assets on your behalf.
-There are several reasons why you might want to get a will or trust, including to:
+There are several reasons why you might want to have a will and a trust.

-The first step in creating a will or trust is to find a good Miami estate planning lawyer, like Joe Pujol who understands the ins and outs of Florida wills and trusts.
+The first step in creating a will or trust is to find a good estate planning attorney in Miami, like Joe Pujol who understands the ins and outs of Florida law wills and trusts.
 He will help you to take inventory of your assets and debts.
 This will give you an idea of what you need to include in your plan.
 Next, decide who you want to receive your property and how much they should get.
 You also need to appoint someone to carry out your wishes, known as the executor or trustee.

-This person will be responsible for ensuring that your instructions are followed and dealing with any issues that come up.
+The executor is a person responsible for ensuring that your instructions are followed and dealing with any issues that come up.
 Choose someone you can trust to handle this important task.

 1. Cash